 To do this go to the Settings section at the One-Time Password tab in Configure > Authentication, switch the ‘Enable OTP’ feature on.

-Also set up the necessary timestep depending on the model of the classic hardware token you use for Sophos 2FA: 30 seconds for Protectimus Crystal and 60 seconds for Protectimus Two.
+And set up the necessary timestep depending on the model of the classic hardware token you use:

 Press the ‘Add’ button to manually add Sophos XG or Sophos UTM OTP token.